Te Kapa o Ngā Roto Moana – The TALT Team

 Te Ure o Uenukukōpako Trustee

-Geoff is the Deputy Chairman and brings strong commercial and management experience to the table.
+Geoff is Te Arawa Lakes Trust’s interim Chairman until the Board confirms a new appointment.
+Mr Rolleston has served on Te Arawa Lakes Trust since 2015 and brings strong commercial and management experience to the table.

 Having spent most of his working career in private enterprise associated with the timber and agri-business industries, he has accumulated invaluable experience in sales, marketing, negotiation, and dispute resolution.